Twin blasts shake Jerusalem, killing 1 and wounding several

 More than 130 Palestinians have been killed in Israeli-Palestinian fighting in the West Bank and east Jerusalem this year, making 2022 the deadliest year since 2006.
 The Israeli army says most of the Palestinians killed have been militants.
 But stone-throwing youths protesting the military incursions and others not involved in confrontations have also been killed.

-At least five more Israelis have been killed in Palestinian attacks in recent weeks.
+At least seven more Israelis have been killed in Palestinian attacks in recent weeks.

+The Israeli military said Wednesday that forces escorting worshippers to a flashpoint shrine in the West Bank city of Nablus overnight encountered armed suspects and opened fire on them.
+The Palestinians Health Ministry said a 16-year-old was killed in the incident.

-Israel captured the West Bank in the 1967 Mideast war, along with east Jerusalem and the West Bank.
+Israel captured the West Bank in the 1967 Mideast war, along with east Jerusalem and Gaza.
 The Palestinians seek the territories for their hoped-for independent state.

 Credit: Maya Alleruzzo